 Speech Therapy.
 Treatment by a qualified Speech-Language Pathologist that is ordered by a Physician.
+Maximum of 20 Visits per benefit Period.
+Prior Authorization is required.
 This Plan does not cover Speech Therapy related to developmental delay, education problems, training problems, or learning disorders except for treatment of Autism Spectrum Disorder as defined in the Schedule of Benefits.
 See "Plan exclusions" for limits and details.